 The truth of the matter is you won’t be able to directly compete with Amazon at their game.
 If you want to hold your own against them, you’ll need to rewrite the rules in your favor.
-Specific aspects that are inherent to Amazon’s business model will make it impossible for them to take advantage of specific strategies, this is where you gain the advantage.
+Specific aspects that are inherent to Amazon’s business model will make it impossible for them to take advantage of specific Amazon marketing services and strategies, this is where you gain the advantage.

 Curate Your Products (And Content)

-Amazon offers a nearly incomprehensible number of products to their customers and the sheer vastness of of their inventory can be one of their weaknesses.
+Amazon’s marketplace offers a nearly incomprehensible number of products to their customers and the sheer vastness of their inventory can be one of their weaknesses.
 While they may have everything for sale, they can’t excel and be good at everything.

-As a smaller retailer though, you have the advantage of curating your product offerings and providing your customers with the best quality product that meets their needs.
-To the extent you can source and sell something on your site that people cannot easily find on Amazon, it’s in your best interest to do so.
+As a smaller retail store though, you have the advantage of curating your product offerings and providing your customers with the best quality product that meets their needs.
+To the extent you can source and sell a specific product on your site that people cannot easily find on Amazon, it’s in your best interest to do so.

-As you find your niche, you’ll be able to dominate Amazon with content marketing.
+As you find your niche, you’ll be able to dominate Amazon and your brand will benefit from a thorough content marketing strategy.
 Content marketing is not part of Amazon’s marketing strategy.
 They buy pay per click (PPC) advertisements, utilize conversion optimization and SEO tactics, claim tons of product verticals, and more.
 But they don’t really rely on content marketing.

 If you utilize content marketing to build brand awareness and rank for relevant keywords, your site will begin to draw in a loyal audience.

 There’s something to be said for the power of a loyalty program.
 This may best be exemplified by GoPro, the camera manufacturer.
 You can easily buy a GoPro camera on Amazon, but customers don’t get the same experience and engagement as they do when purchasing on GoPro’s website.